Here are quick links and other information to help guide you through the voting process ...

 Prop 59, Citizens United referendum.
 Yes.
 It shouldn’t be on the ballot, but the Supreme Court decision allowing unlimited hidden political contributison should be overturned.

-Prop 60, Condon for pornography actors.
+Prop 60, Condom for pornography actors.
 No. It will be impossible to police this industry and we don’t like allowing lawyers to for rewards.

 Prop 61, Drug pricing limits.
 No. Unintended consequences of this initiative could increase drug prices for veterans and everyone else.